Costa Rica’s Stunning Peninsulas – Which One Should You Visit?

 Read on to find out!

-First Up: Why Are Costa Rica’s Peninsulas So Revered?
+Why Are Costa Rica’s Peninsulas So Revered?

 Being one of the most popular adventure vacation destinations on the planet, Costa Rica’s most visited areas tend to get a little crowded during high tourist season in the first five months of the year.
 Most visitors (especially first-timers) tend to stick to the most famous spots like Arenal, Manuel Antonio and Monteverde.
 These three hot-spots make for a great ‘loop trip’ from the capital, are easy to reach and offer every service and luxury one would ever want.
 This leaves the outermost areas, the peninsulas, uncrowded – even at the height of tourist season.